Are you a skinny guy struggling to gain muscle? Then keep reading. Because today, I will share 25 powerful tips for hardgainers to build muscle mass.

 But chronic stress can lead to the classic “skinny fat” look, where you have skinny limbs, yet still have pronounced love handles.

-Try stress management programmes and mediation.
+Try stress management programs and mediation.
 Or change jobs/girlfriend/pet (whatever the hell is stressing you out)!

 23. Sleep For 7 To 9 Hours Per Night.

-Hardgainers should get between 7 to 9 hours of high quality sleep every night to optimise muscle growth.
-This is because the muscle-building process occurs during the deep-stage of sleep, and regular sleep deprivation will negatively impact the body’s ability to produce muscle gains.
+Hardgainers should get between 7 to 9 hours of high quality sleep every night to optimize muscle growth.
+This is because the muscle-building process occurs during the deep stage of sleep, and regular sleep deprivation will negatively impact the body’s ability to produce muscle gains.

 Sleep is underrated for hardgainer transformations.

 The more you sleep, the more muscle you will build.
 Simple as that.

 Take a look at this 2011 study.
 The scientists found people with sleep deprivation have 60% less muscle, compared to people who get 8 hours sleep a night and have 40% more muscle.

 24. Learn Weight Lifting Form And Technique Online.

 Weight lifting form and technique can be learned from online resources such as Youtube, exercise databases, and downloadable courses.
 Perfecting form and technique is essential to maximize engagement of the target muscle for any given exercise, making this important for hardgainers trying to build muscle.